nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-5_documentation-and-reports/p1_develop-documentation-n-reports-in-RStudio/s2_v_overview-of-R-markdown.md

 ## Questions & Notes

 - **Markdown**: a syntax for formatting plain text files
+- **R Markdown**: is a file format for making dynamic documents with R
 - **R Notebook**: lets users run the code and show the graphs and charts that visualize the code
 - Convert to other file format:
   - HTML, PDF, and Word documents